Lillie Pitman, DMD

 After my residency, I received one of the most prestigious awards granted by the American Academy of Periodontology Foundation: the Gerald M. Kramer Scholar Award for Excellence.
 The Kramer Award is given to the nation’s top periodontal graduate who has demonstrated personal motivation for excellence in character, academic achievement, and integrity.
 I feel extremely grateful and honored to be part of the Kramer family.

 At the University of Alabama at Birmingham, I received extensive training in periodontal therapy, advanced bone grafting (such as sinus lifts and ridge augmentation), dental implants, and IV sedation.
 I especially enjoy performing soft-tissue grafting around teeth and implants.
 I achieved board certification by the American Board of Periodontology, which is the highest level of achievement in our specialty.

 Community health and organized dentistry is important to me.
 I am an active member of the American Academy of Periodontology, American Dental Association, Academy of Osseointegration, and Southern Academy of Periodontology.
 I also belong to the Virginia Dental Association and our local Rappahannock Valley Dental Society.
-I currently serve as the Secretary/Treasurer of the Virginia Society of Periodontists.
+I currently serve as the President of the Virginia Society of Periodontists.
 I am honored to be an active Rotarian in the Rappahannock Rotary Club; I love working to better our community!

 At home, we have an active baby boy and a lab mix rescue dog.
 In my free time, I can most likely be found doing something active outdoors, reading, or traveling.
 Dr. Ntounis and I look forward to meeting you in our practice soon!